jxsvoboda/sycek/README.md

 It can detect the following types of problems and style issues:

- * declaration shadowing a wider-scope declaration
+ * declaration of '...' shadows a wider-scope declaration
  * gratuitous nested block
  * out of order declaration specifiers (such as `int long unsigned`, `int typedef`, `volatile restrict const`).
- * using truth value as an integer
+ * truth value used as an integer
  * using anything but `_Bool` or a thruth value where a truth value is expected
  * computed expression value is not used